Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 31

 The younger son of the late business tycoon, Walter Kwok (former chairman of Hong Kong’s largest developer, Sun Hung Kai Properties), Jonathan sources most of his fortune from real estate.
-With an amassed wealth of nearly USD 2.8 billion (INR 23109 crores approx), Jonathan is the second-youngest billionaire in Asia.
+With an amassed wealth of nearly USD 2.8 billion, Jonathan is the second-youngest billionaire in Asia.

 The billionaire and his brother became co-owners of the property developer Empire Group Holdings, after his father’s demise in 2018.